 Atlantic Airways, the national airline carrier of the Faroe Islands, SAS and Widerø are currently the operators offering routes to and from the Faroe Islands.
 Depending on the season, there are five to eight daily flights to Denmark (Copenhagen, Aalborg and Billund).
 There are also flights each week to Iceland, Norway and the UK depending on the season.
 During the summer season there are flights to destinations around the Mediterranean Sea and to the Canary Islands.
 In 2019, 419,021 passengers travelled through Vágar airport, whereas the number of passengers was 176,493 in 2020 (a reduction of 57.6%) due to the Covid-19 pandemic.
-The pandemic also affected the first half of 2021, but in the second half of 2021 the tourism started to recover quickly, and the number of passengers increased by one third but was nevertheless 43.6% below the record high level in 2019.
-However, the expectations are high for the tourism in 2022.
+The number of passengers increased to 239,000 in 2021 and 406,000 in 2022.

-The ferry Norröna (a combined cruise/cargo ship that can carry roughly 1,500 passengers and 800 cars) offers weekly service to Denmark and Iceland.
-53,856 passengers travelled to the Faroe Islands by sea in 2019, whereas the number of passengers did decrease to 25,787 in 2020 because of the Covid-19 pandemic.
-In 2021 the number of passengers was around 40% lower than the 2019 (pre-Covid-19) level.
+The ferry, Norröna, (a combined cruise/cargo ship that can carry roughly 1,500 passengers and 800 cars) offers weekly service to Denmark and Iceland.
+53,856 passengers travelled to the Faroe Islands by sea in 2019, whereas the number of passengers decreased to 25,787 in 2020 because of the Covid-19 pandemic.
+The number of passengers has increased to 39,228 in 2021 and 55,968 in 2022.